inDream/Snap.js/README.md

 ```

 * `element`: The element which the user will be sliding side to side
+* `target`: The element which will be sliding side to side (default: settings.element)
 * `dragger`: The element which the user will be using to slide the target element side to side
 * `disable`: String, set to 'left' or 'right' to disable the respective side
 * `addBodyClasses`: Add classes to the body to signify which side is being opened